Gender inequality in Bangladesh: Political participation

 Since the 1990s, women have become increasingly influential in the political arena.
 Despite the barriers that come with patriarchal rules and the purdah, the system of quotas has ensured women's representation in the national parliament and local governments.
 Since 1991, all the prime minister elections have been won by two female prime ministers, Sheikh Hasina and Khaleda Zia.
-Elections in December 2008 resulted in the election of Hasina, who is currently serving.

 Despite these successes, there remain several factors that limit women's political participation.
 The political culture based on vengeance, distrust and corruption has ideological, political, religious and institutional dimensions that are rooted in the whole of society.
 The result is an institutionalisation of violence as a means of political expression.
 In 2007, 192 cases of women being attacked with acid were registered.
 Intimidation by conservative parties and religious and socio-cultural norms are used to cut down and intimidate women, limiting their rights to vote.
 High rates of illiteracy have also acted as limiting factors.